 Chemical Adulterants in Turmeric and Their Health Hazards

-Different surveys reveal different results.
+Different surveys reveal different results about turmeric adulteration.
 Some samples, upon analysis, show more of the wild species of turmeric than the culinary Curcuma longa.
 In the final analysis, the customers end up paying for something they did not buy.
 They become unwitting victims of economic fraud.
 Still, mixing Curcuma longa with other turmeric species may only lower its quality and cheat customers of right price and product.
 But, mixing potentially toxic chemicals is downright criminal and should be punishable by law.

 Let us look at some of these chemical adulterants: